Skip to main content

 Archive

 An Archive provides historical storage associated with a Chronicle.
 Each Archive is identified by an ArchiveId, computed as CityHash64(toString(chronicleId) + archiveName).
-Archives carry a user-defined property list for application-specific metadata.
-The list has no effect so far in ChronoLog v2.5.0.
+Archives reserve a user-defined property list for application-specific metadata; it is not exposed by the v3.0.0 client API.